 Group Size and Composition

-Group sizes generally range between 14 and 28 participants.
-Our community service programs are limited to 18 participants; the size of photography workshops is generally 25–30 students; and our university workshops each accommodate up to 75 students.
-The student-to-trip-leader ratio is usually between six and eight to one and never more than nine to one.
+Group size generally ranges between 14 and 28 participants.
+Our community service programs are limited to 18 participants; photography workshops have generally 25–30 students; and university workshops accommodate up to 50 students.
+The student-to-trip-leader ratio is usually between 6 and 8 to 1 and never more than 9 to 1.
 In addition to trip leaders, a National Geographic expert joins a portion of each expedition, generally for a period of four to eight days.
-On our photography workshops, the National Geographic expert joins the entire program.
-On our university workshops, two National Geographic experts join a portion of the program.
+On photography workshops, the National Geographic photographer joins the entire program.
+On university workshops, a number of National Geographic experts share their work during the program.

 Applications are carefully reviewed by our Admissions Committee, and students are selected on the basis of their maturity, enthusiasm, motivation, and willingness to live and participate constructively in a supportive team environment.
 We will temporarily reserve a space for an applicant in a particular program upon receipt of the Application Form, a $700 payment, and the Agreement Form.

 For applications received after March 15, final payment is due within five business days after the initial payment is made.